Minds On

 Canadian immigration

 From 1800 to 1850, Canada’s population changed frequently as waves of settlers arrived.
 The story of Canadian immigration is not one of orderly population growth, rather one about economic development and Canadian attitudes and values.
-Immigration has also contributed to dispossessing Indigenous peoples of their ancestral lands.
+Immigration has also contributed to dispossessing Indigenous Peoples of their ancestral lands.

-In this learning activity you will explore the social and economic impacts, as well as experiences of, different groups arriving to Canada.
+In this learning activity, you will explore the social and economic impacts, as well as experiences of, different groups arriving to Canada.
 It is important to note that during this time Canada was referred to as “British North America.”

 Press the following tabs to access and review some definitions.